 Read MoreAdd to Favorites By Anita B. Stone Building elevated planter boxes helps bring plants closer.
 They’re great for children, disabled gardeners, or the elderly.
 Gardening can be an incredibly rewarding …

-Read MoreShamrock plants are in abundance in stores every March for St. Patrick’s Day.
-Have you ever wondered how the humble shamrock plant became associated with St. Patrick?
+Read MoreShamrock plants are in abundance in stores for St. Patrick’s Day.
+Have you ever wondered how the shamrock plant became associated with St. Patrick?

 Read MoreMy love affair with scented geranium plants started decades ago.
 The proprietors of my husband’s restaurant cultivated an herb garden on the premises.